veloren/book/src/dl/compiling.md

 ### Git LFS

-When using Mingw64, it not download the files properly.
+When using Mingw64, it does not download the files properly.
 The main issue seems to be that the askpass program is not spawned when using a normal CMD prompt, preventing Git LFS from authenticating via SSH to retrieve the temporary access token.
 Setting the SSH_ASKPASS, GIT_ASKPASS and DISPLAY variables seems to solve this issue:

 ```
 C:\src>SET "SSH_ASKPASS=C:\Program Files\Git\mingw64\libexec\git-core\git-gui--askpass"